 In general, the Private Key is used to encrypt payloads sent by a VEN or VTN.
 The Device Certificate is a set of unique identifying information about a VEN or VTN that has been created by a Certificate Authority and encrypted using the Private Key.
 The Root and Intermediate files are used to decrypt the Device Certificate and validate that the certificate came from a trusted authority.

-The following list provide examples of file names used for each of these file types when requesting test certificates:

-VTN ECC

-TEST OpenADR ECC Root CA3_cert

-TEST OpenADR ECC SHA256 VTN Int CA3_cert

-TEST_ECC_VTN_141019190232_cert

-TEST_ECC_VTN_141019190232_privkey

-VEN ECC

-TEST OpenADR ECC Root CA3_cert

-TEST OpenADR ECC SHA256 VEN Int CA4_cert

-TEST_ECC_VEN_141019190718_cert

-TEST_ECC_VEN_141019190718_privkey

-VTN RSA

-TEST_OpenADR_RSA_RCA0001_Cert.crt

-TEST_OpenADR_RSA_SPCA0002_Cert

-TEST_RSA_VTN_141019190212_cert

-TEST_RSA_VTN_141019190212_privkey

-VEN RSA

-TEST_OpenADR_RSA_RCA0001_Cert

-TEST_OpenADR_RSA_MCA0002_Cert

-TEST_RSA_VEN_141019190706_cert

-TEST_RSA_VEN_141019190706_privkey

 In a Java environment that utilizes JSSE, there are two certificate stores.
-One is called a Trust Store and is used to hold the Root and Intermediate Certificates.
-The second is called a Key Store and is used to store the device certificate and private key.
-For instance, in order for a VTN and a VEN to communicate over RSA, the following certificate configuration must be present using the files names from above:
+One is called a Trust Store and is used to hold the Root Certificate.
+The second is called a Key Store and is used to store a certificate chain consisting of the device certificate intermediate certificate, as well as the private key

-VTN Trust Store

-TEST_OpenADR_RSA_RCA0001_Cert.crt (Root)

-TEST_OpenADR_RSA_MCA0002_Cert_PEM.crt (VEN Intermediate Cert)

-VTN Key Store

-TEST_RSA_VTN_141019190212_cert.crt (Device)

-TEST_RSA_VTN_141019190212_privkey.der (Key)

-VEN Trust Store

-TEST_OpenADR_RSA_RCA0001_Cert.crt (Root)

-TEST_OpenADR_RSA_SPCA0002_Cert_PEM.crt (VTN Intermediate Cert)

-VEN Key Store

-TEST_RSA_VEN_141019190706_cert.crt (Device)

-TEST_RSA_VEN_141019190706_privkey.der (Key)

-The key thing to note above is that the intermediate certificates for the VEN must be installed in the VTN Trust Store, and the intermediate certificates for the VTN must be installed in the VEN Trust Store.
-If your device supports ECC certificates as well, they can be grouped together in the same Trust and Key store as the equivalent RSA certificates.
-Note that the cipher negotiated as part of the TLS exchange will determine whether the ECC or RSA certificates are used if both are present in the Key Stores.

 Please note that when using an XMPP transport the VEN is communicating with the XMPP server and NOT directly with the VTN.
-So the configuration of certificates in the XMPP server MUST match the one shown above for the VTN.
+So the configuration of certificates in the XMPP server MUST be equivalent to that of a VTN .
 The communication between the VTN itself and the XMPP server is transparent to the VEN and is essentially a private link.
 Nevertheless, most vendors used a set of VEN certs in the VTN when communicating with the XMPP server.

 If you are using OpenFire as your XMPP server, there is another constraint that you must consider.
 OpenFire requires that the CN name used in the client device certificates match the devices XMPP username configured on the XMPP server.
 This can result in some odd client names as a MAC like address is used for the CN name on the VEN certificates (Part of the OpenADR Security Requirements)

 Finally, most VENs and VTNs when playing the role of a transport client will attempt to validate that the CN field of the certificate provided by the transport server has a CN name that matches the host name of the entity that provided the certificate.
 This may be another source of interoperability problems when exchanging certificates.
 Host Name Verification can typically be disabled programmatically to isolate these kinds of issues.